 City of Huntington Beach

-Grants starting at $5,000 to Huntington Beach, California nonprofit organizations and local government agencies for a broad range of services benefitting low and moderate income residents.
+Grants to California nonprofit organizations and local government agencies in eligible regions for a broad range of services benefiting low- and moderate-income residents.
 Funding is also available for selected capital projects that result in construction and developments.
+Projects must benefit the residents of Huntington Beach.

 The following activities may be eligible for CDBG funding: